Image

 Phase 2

-• The study lasts 12 weeks, and you'll take R3R01 during this time.
+• The study lasts for 12 weeks, and participants will receive R3R01 throughout this period.

 Study details